uit-no/hpc-doc/help/faq.rst

 (You can of course have a job running on multiple nodes, using up to 32 GB of memory on each node.)

-If you need more memory pr. process you must contact the hpc staff to get access to a highmem queue.
+If you need more memory per process you must contact the hpc staff to get access to a highmem queue.

 For instance, if you want to use 4 CPUs with 8 GB of memory: